About

 Ben graduated from the University of Canterbury specialising in Management, Marketing and Business and Sustainability.
 Whilst studying Ben worked as a Community Project Activator for the Shirley Village Project alongside Steve Jones-Poole.
 Helping both create and activate the projects occurring within Shirley.
 Ben loves to fight for the environment as well as get involved with his community, you will often find him exploring the hills, mountains and forests or planting in his own back garden.

-Engagement Coordinator
+Programs Coordinator

 Otakaro River -Waipapa St Margarets & Selwyn House